Attraqt/github_actions/README.md

 ## :green_book: How to

-We will use the [activities repository](https://github.com/Attraqt/activities/tree/master/.github/workflows) in order to demonstrate the following examples.
+We will use the [identities repository](https://github.com/Attraqt/identities/tree/master/.github/workflows) in order to demonstrate the following examples.

 <details>